 Speed built this way is quiet but decisive: it does not win you marks directly, it wins you the time to attempt more questions accurately, which is where the marks actually come from.

-How quant is tested, and what to prioritise
+Bank PO quant in Prelims and Mains: what to prioritise

-Prelims quant rewards speed across simpler versions of these topics; Mains quant rewards depth, heavier DI, and multi-step reasoning.
+Prelims quant rewards speed across simpler versions of these topics; Mains quant rewards depth, heavier DI, and multi-step reasoning, and the full stage-by-stage split is worked out in Bank PO Prelims vs Mains: how to split your preparation.
 The prioritisation is the same for both: DI first, then core arithmetic (led by percentages and ratios), then the speed topics of series, simplification, and approximation.

 Because the section is time-pressured, your goal is not to solve every question but to solve the ones you are fast and accurate on, and to recognise quickly which to skip.
 That judgement is itself trained by timed practice.